 Tier 3 emission modelling and use of facility data

 Installation-specific emission estimation is not considered to be applicable for the activities detailed.
-However the Tier 3 methodology allows a modelling-based approach using more detailed appliance population data and applies more technology-specific emission factors — guidance on determining plant-specific emission factors is given in the Measurement Protocol.
+However, the Tier 3 methodology allows a modelling-based approach using more detailed appliance population data and applies more technology-specific emission factors — guidance on determining plant-specific emission factors is given in the Measurement Protocol.
 Relevant emission factors are also provided at Appendix A.

 Use of biomass fuels within small combustion plant (<50MWth)